Skip to content

 Arts in Care Homes

-Arts in Care Homes runs the annual National Day of Arts in Care Homes (in September) and its website has lots of activities and how-to guides.
+Arts in Care Homes runs the annual National Day of Arts in Care Homes (every year on 24th September) and its website has lots of activities and how-to guides.

 Artists John Fox and Sue Gill who are interviewed in The Artist in Time (Herbert Press 2020) which profiles artists born before 1950, also prepared this lovely simple visual arts activity for Arts in Care Homes Day 2020 called Through the Window.